bpostance/bpostance.github.io/_posts/2020-09-01-working-with-MODIS-data.md

 ***Write to GeoTiff***
-A new metadata description is created and used to write the stacked array to common GeoTiff format.
+A new meta-data description is created and used to write the stacked array to common GeoTiff format.
 The key changes are to update the driver variable to 'GTiff' and the count variable to the shape of the n-dimension array.
 In this case count is set to 7 for the seven spectral bands.

 ```python
 # prep metadata object